PlaceholderAPI/PlaceholderAPI/wiki/PlaceholderExpansion.md

 ----
 ## Relational Placeholders
 Relational Placeholders are a bit more specific compared to the previous examples.
-While they do use the same [common parts](#common-parts) like the other examples do they have a different method to return placeholders.
+While they do use the same [common parts](#common-parts) that the other examples do, they have a different method to return placeholders.

-In order to use the relational placeholders feature will you need to implement the [`Relational`][relational] interface, which in return adds the `onPlaceholderRequest(Player, Player, String)` method to use.
+In order to use the relational placeholders feature, you will need to implement the [`Relational`][relational] interface, which in return adds the `onPlaceholderRequest(Player, Player, String)` method to use.

 #### Full Example
 Please see the [Common parts](#common-parts) section for info on the other methods.

-In this Example do we use the [Internal class setup](#with-a-plugin-internal-jar) and `SomePlugin` has a `areFriends(Player, Player)` method that returns true or false based on if the Players are friends.
+In this example, we use the [Internal class setup](#with-a-plugin-internal-jar) and `SomePlugin` has an `areFriends(Player, Player)` method that returns true or false based on if the given players are friends.

 ```java
 package at.helpch.placeholderapi.example.expansions;